-Adventures in Nature offers children kindergarten through grade 6, the opportunity to explore a wide variety of Museum topics.
-Register online or register by phone from 10 am to 4 pm by calling (213) 763-ED4U.
+Adventures in Nature offers children, kindergarten through grade 8, the opportunity to explore a wide variety of Museum topics.
+Register online starting March 3!

 NHM's gem and mineral collection of about 150,000 specimens is the most significant in the country, west of the Smithsonian.
 See More

 The Habitat Views video considers ways of looking at dioramas today, and documents the creation of several new displays.
 Take a look over on our YouTube channel >

 The dinosaur collections of the Natural History Museum of Los Angeles County are filled with more than true fossil specimens.
 Unknown to most of our visitors, however, the Museum also preserves an extensive collection of motion picture memorabilia, much of it having to do with Hollywood's dinosaurs.